fredd4/localgen-ui/CODE_OF_CONDUCT.md

-# Code of Conduct - Local DALL-E 3 Web UI
+# Code of Conduct - LocalGen GPT-image-1 UI

 ## Our Pledge